itscodenation/curriculum-15-16/units/5-javascript1_1/sessions/2-variable/README.md

 ### Objective

-Students will able to create, instantiate, and edit variables in JavaScript.
+Students will able to create variables, assign values to them, and use them in expressions.

 ### Key Points

-* Variables are like boxes; they store something.
+* Variables allow us to remember a **value** by giving it a name.
 * Variables have a name and a value.
-* We can perform various operations on variables.
-* Each variable has a type.
+* The name of a variable, *without quotes*, is an **expression** whose **value** is the value of the variable.

 ### Assessment